 Day 1 – Land in Niue and Check-in at Your Resort or Villa

 Fakaalofa lahi atu and welcome to Niue!
-On arrival at Hanan Airport, you’ll go through the airport customs and biosecurity process, as explained in Everything You Need to Know About Arriving in Niue, then your car rental or accommodation transfer will be waiting outside of the airport for you.
+On arrival at Hanan International Airport, go through the airport customs and biosecurity process, as outlined in Everything You Need to Know About Arriving in Niue, then your car rental or accommodation transfer will be waiting outside of the airport for you.
 With the Police Station nearby, now would also be a good time to pick up a Niue Driver’s License.

-Luxury Accommodation in Niue
+Luxury Accommodations in Niue

 - Lau’s Getaway